Efficiency of Dynamical Decoupling for (Almost) Any Spin-Boson Model: Calculating the Hilbert--Schmidt norms

 \section{Calculating the Hilbert--Schmidt norms}

-We will now prove Proposition~\ref{prop:domains}\@.
-That is, we will prove that, under our assumptions, the state $\rho_{\rm S}\otimes\rho_{\rm B}$ is in $\Dom(\mathbf{ad}_H^2)$ (and its rotated versions), where $\rho_{\rm S}$ is an arbitrary density matrix of the system, $\rho_{\rm B}$ is the Gibbs state~\eqref{eq:Gibbs_mu} (with $\mu=0$), and $H$ being the Hamiltonian for the spin--boson model.
+We will now prove Theorem~\ref{thm:main_result_bound}\@.
+That is, we will prove that, under our assumptions, the state

+i.e.\ satisfies the domain condition to apply Corollary~\ref{cor:Trotter_Liouville}\@.
+Here, $\rho_{\rm S}$ is an arbitrary density matrix of the system, $\rho_{\rm B}$ is the Gibbs state~\eqref{eq:Gibbs_mu} (with $\mu=0$), $H$ being the Hamiltonian for the spin--boson model, and the $U_j=v_j\otimes I_\rmb$ are unitaries that act on the finite-dimensional system component alone.
 Again, without loss of generality, we will put ourselves in the countable case $K=\mathbb{N}$ (and thus $\mathfrak{h}=\ell^2$, and $\bm{n}\in\mathbb{N}_0^{\mathbb{N}}$); the cases of finitely many modes follow identically.
-Our proof is done by explicitly calculating all Hilbert--Schmidt norms of the summands appearing in $\mathbf{ad}_H^2\rho_\rms\otimes\rho_\rmb$ and showing that they are finite.
-These computations immediately lead to a bound of the error for dynamical decoupling via Corollary~\ref{cor:Trotter_Liouville}\@.
+Our proof is done by explicitly calculating all Hilbert--Schmidt norms of the summands appearing in $\mathbf{ad}_{U_j H U_j^\dagger}\mathbf{ad}_{U_i H U_i^\dagger}\rho_\rms\otimes\rho_\rmb$ and showing that they are finite for all pairs $i,j$ ($j=0,\dots,L-1$; $i=0,\dots, j$).
+These computations guarantee the domain condition~\eqref{eq:domain_condition} and immediately lead to a bound of the error for dynamical decoupling via Corollary~\ref{cor:Trotter_Liouville}\@.
 A loose form of this bound is presented in the main text in Theorem~\ref{thm:spin--boson}\@.

 We shall start by introducing the following compact notation.
 For any $f\in\ell^2$, we set

 With this notation, the model in Eq.~\eqref{eq:spin--boson} reads, more compactly,

 where again tensor products are understood.